avigewirtz/avigewirtz.github.io-/linux/filesystem/notable-directories.md

 ### Important standard directories

-These directories reside in the root directory and are crucial for the proper functioning of the Linux system, and are typically accessible to the system administrator only.
+These directories reside in the root directory and are crucial for the proper functioning of the Linux system.
+They are typically accessible to the system administrator only.
 If you are curious about their function, here is a very brief explanation of each:

 * `/bin`: essential binary executables
 * `/boot`: files needed to boot the system